san650/ember-cli-page-object/guides/quickstart.md

 </form>
 ```

-Let's generate a page object component definition for it with a help of corresponding generator:
+Let's generate a page object component definition for it with the help of the corresponding generator:

 ```bash
 $ ember generate page-object-component search-form